AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

 ## Step 4 Test the new mapping
-Before finishing, you can test the new mapping by clicking on `Test...` in the bottom right of the `Human driver Editor` window.pau
+Before finishing, you can test the new mapping by clicking on `Test...` in the bottom right of the `Human driver editor` window.
 ![](./assets/Testing.png)

+Once you are happy with the settings, click on `Save`

 Congrats !
 Have fun with your own steering wheel and pedals configuration ! 🚗